 If you haven’t noticed UBC in the news lately, you may not be looking hard enough.
 Our experts have been busy talking to media in the industry, sharing insights you don’t want to miss.
-Here are articles published this month with contributions from four of UBC’s thought-provoking experts.
+Here are articles published this month with contributions from four of UBC’s thought leaders.

 1. A Connected Healthcare Life